OWASP/www-project-proactive-controls/docs/the-top-10/c2-crypto.md

 The first rule of sensitive data management is to avoid storing sensitive data when at all possible.
 If you must store sensitive data then make sure it is cryptographically protected in some way to avoid unauthorized disclosure and modification.
 Cryptography (or crypto) is one of the more advanced topics of information security and one whose understanding requires the most schooling and experience.
 It is difficult to get right because there are many approaches to encryption, each with advantages and disadvantages that need to be thoroughly understood by web solution architects and developers.
 In addition, serious cryptography research is typically based on advanced mathematics and number theory, providing a serious barrier to entry.
 Designing or building cryptographic algorithms is very error-prone (see side-channel attacks).
-Instead of building cryptographic capability from scratch, it is strongly recommended that peer-reviewed and open solutions be used, such as the Google Tink project, Libsodium, and secure storage capability built into many software frameworks and cloud services.
+Instead of building cryptographic capability from scratch, it is strongly recommended that peer-reviewed and open solutions be used, such as the Google `Tink` project, `Libsodium`, and secure storage capability built into many software frameworks and cloud services.

 #### Store passwords safely